h-shukla/Travel-Logger/README.md

 - [x] Complete admin route to access all users
 - [x] Finish all user routes
 - [x] Finish all logs routes
+- [x] Refactor code
-- [ ] Refactor code to the best of ability
+- [ ] Document with comments

-# Frontend
+## Frontend
-- [ ] Render a basic map with react-leaflet and openstreetmap api The map is not rendering properly with the code given in the documentation Go and find some vids or something to reference
+Api is not accessible so have to scrape from google maps.
+Instead of having whole window as map, Will have to put todo list like structure with place's google map clickable link.
+Just have to provide the right co-ordinates for it.